GamrGamr/Allin1APP/README.md

 ## Features

 - Add `.exe` apps and `.lnk` shortcuts
+- Drag and drop `.exe` apps or `.lnk` shortcuts into the app
 - Import desktop shortcuts in bulk
-- Choose a category for each imported shortcut
+- Choose a category for each imported or dropped item
-- Review and rename imported shortcuts before adding them
+- Review and rename items before adding them
 - Organize apps into categories
 - Favorites row for frequently used apps
 - Custom app icons
 - Rename apps and categories
 - Move apps between categories
 - Reorder apps and categories
+- Delete one or multiple categories
 - Dark mode and creamy light mode
 - Minimize to system tray
 - Optional Start with Windows